 Overbearing and oppressive leadership can make people afraid of failure, destroy initiative and even cause unethical behaviours within the enterprise.

 In 2013, the US Air Force realised that over 20 percent of the nuclear officers at Malmstrom Air Force Base cheated on their certification exam.
 Many other officers knew about the problem but did not report it.
-The root cause for this dangerous behavior was a culture of fear that led launch officers to believe they had to receive perfect test scores to get promoted.
+The root cause for this dangerous behaviour was a culture of fear that led launch officers to believe they had to receive perfect test scores to get promoted.

 Fear is not risk-management.
 In fact, it is quite the opposite.
 Fear kills initiative and pro-social behaviors.
 It renders your smart, talented people useless.
 It suffocates innovation and undermines your future growth.
 Paradoxically, the business becomes more risky, as critical conversations are either avoided or under-addressed.